MileHacker Logo

 Economic Impact & Ethical Choices

 Support local businesses, seek fair trade products, and understand exploitation to travel responsibly.
-Direct giving to individuals on the street is not recommended; instead, donate through reputable local charities.
+Direct giving directly to individuals on the street is not recommended; instead, donate through reputable local charities.